Jeff Lemire: Roughneck and AD: After Death

 In September 2013, Simon & Schuster acquired world rights to Lemire's newest graphic novel, Roughneck, for publication in 2016.
 The graphic novel, which Lemire wrote, illustrated, and painted, follows a former hockey player's slide into depression as interrupted by the arrival of his sister, and was scheduled to be published in October 2016.
 Comparing the project to Essex County, a book that found success in the mainstream literary world, Lemire stated that he chose Simon & Schuster because he wanted to find a publisher that would treat Roughneck as a novel instead of a comic, with his goal being finding success outside of the direct market.

 AD: After Death, a graphic novel written by Scott Snyder and illustrated by Lemire, was announced at Image Expo 2015 for release on November of that same year.

 Secret Path

 In 2016, Lemire collaborated with musician Gord Downie on Secret Path, a graphic novel accompaniment to Downie's solo album of the same name.

 Royal City

-In March 2017, Lemire released a new ongoing series entitled Royal City through Image Comics.
+In March 2017, Lemire released a new ongoing series titled Royal City through Image Comics.
 He is the sole writer and illustrator.
 The series follows Royal City resident the Pike family, who live with the ghost of the young Tommy Pike, who "is quite literally haunting them all still and holding them all back."
 Lemire originally intended the series to be much longer.
 He later said of the series' premature ending:

 Royal City is set to continue in Fall 2023.